 The Directed Study, the capstone research project, reflects each candidate's individual interests and provides an opportunity for the consolidation of knowledge, as well as an emerging area of expertise in a specific area of inquiry.
 Supervised training and mentorship in the consumption of research sets the stage for life-long learning and subsequent interpretation and utilization of research to guide psychological practice.

-The Doctoral Program in School Psychology builds upon the Center's specialist program in school psychology and is approved by the Florida Department of Education (DOE).
-The doctoral curriculum is designed to meet the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.
-Moreover, the curriculum is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association (APA) and APA accreditation is currently being sought.
-School psychology doctoral programs that earn APA accreditation are eligible for NASP program approval and will be sought by the program faculty.
+The Doctoral Program in School Psychology is approved by the Florida Department of Education (DOE).
+The doctoral curriculum is designed to be consistent with the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.

 Candidates benefit from the expertise of full-time faculty who have experience as school psychology practitioners, and are actively involved in leadership activities at the state and national level, including two previous presidents of NASP.
 The Center has approximately 50 full-time faculty members that include nationally renowned professionals, and several core part-time and adjunct faculty that work as practitioners or administrators in the schools.